 Indian dog breeds are the most adaptive and resilient dog breeds in the world.
 They can withstand harsh climatic conditions and survive under almost the toughest conditions imaginable.

-However, very few people actually know about these Indian dog breeds and seldom have them as their pets.
-It’s time that we look into these dog breeds that originated in India and are simply lovable.
+However, very few people know about these Indian dog breeds and seldom have them as pets.
+It’s time to look into these dog breeds that originated in India and are lovable.

 1. Rampur Hound